Learn about the Alabama education requirements for real estate licensing and renewal.

 - Continuing education hours must be completed by September 30th of even years (every two years)

-- Requirement is 15 hours: 3 hours of the Commission-approved Risk Management course and 12 hours of Commission-approved courses
+- The Continuing Education requirement is 15 hours of Alabama Approved CE Courses.
+This includes 3 hours of the Commission-approved Risk Management course and 12 hours of Commission-approved courses.